calubrecht/CrimsonSkies/README.md

 This isn't advertised with Mud Connector or anywhere else, just here for anyone interested while I work on it.
 The first things
 I will be working on is cleaning up formatting, removing some small stuff I didn't think fit a RP mud (like the Jukebox) and then I'll focus on new classes, reclasses, spells and skills.
+I will be altering the underpinnings before making many area additions (for instance, getting down to one game loop by removing the mac/msdos one).

 ## Project Goals: